Want a career change from teaching but not sure how?

 If you’ve outgrown your teaching role and feel like you have ideas and the energy to improve schools, aim for a head of department position, with the long-term goal of becoming a school principal.

-Change careers by doing postgraduate study that focuses on leadership and strategy, such as these online Master of Education courses (not to be confused with the Master of Teaching, which is for bachelor degree holders retraining as teachers).
+Change careers by doing postgraduate study that focuses on leadership and strategy, such as these online Master of Education courses

-Part 3: Leaving teaching and schools behind
+Part 3: Options for those who are ready to leave teaching and schools behind

 Is this you?
 You’ve been there, done that, and are looking forward to reinventing yourself.
 Good news, ex-teachers are in demand by other industries!